NexusMutual/docs/docs/overview/cover-products/quota-share-cover.md

 Crypto-native cover providers and other providers underwrite coverage for various risks, which can result in claim payouts that reduce their underwriting capital.

-Quota Share Cover allows other cover providers to shift a portion of their risk exposure onto the mutual.
+Quota Share Cover allows other cover providers to shift a portion of their risk exposure onto the Mutual.

 This is a bespoke product that can be created for individual cover providers.

 ## Sherlock Quota Share Cover wording

-Currently, Nexus Mutual provides [Sherlock](https://www.sherlock.xyz/), auditing and smart contract coverage protocol, with Quota Share Cover (a.k.a., Sherlock Quota Share Cover).
-For more information, read the full terms and conditions of [Nexus Mutual’s Sherlock Quota Share Cover](https://api.nexusmutual.io/ipfs/QmbQAsbisyGK6i1to4d85SqE2f2e98PsXHAuSzrprpsYe8).
+Currently, Nexus Mutual provides [Sherlock](https://www.sherlock.xyz/), auditing and smart contract coverage protocol, with Quota Share Cover (a.k.a., Sherlock Quota Share Cover) and [Uno Re](https://app.unore.io/) with Quota Share Cover (a.k.a., Uno Re Quota Share Cover).
+For more information, read the full terms and conditions of [Nexus Mutual’s Sherlock Quota Share Cover](https://api.nexusmutual.io/ipfs/QmbQAsbisyGK6i1to4d85SqE2f2e98PsXHAuSzrprpsYe8) and [Nexus Mutual's Uno Re Quota Share Cover](https://api.nexusmutual.io/ipfs/QmWXYjBYjdKoRw6kyUvp5gYKjj2ojPPVxNYKr1gDjMLssY).

 Nexus Mutual’s claim assessors use this cover wording as a reference when considering any claim.